 In another scene in Tokyo Story, Noriko’s mother-in-law encourages her to remarry, but Noriko tries to reassure her that she’s fine as she is: “I’m happy.
 I like it this way.”
 It’s a common refrain with Ozu’s heroines, especially the ones played by Hara.
 Of course, Noriko’s speech at the end of the movie undercuts this declaration, even if she thinks she’s being sincere as she says it.
 Similarly, her character in Late Autumn, Akiko, tells her soon-to-be-married daughter (Yôko Tsukasa), “I’m fine as I am,” after admitting that she isn’t actually going to remarry.
 “I don’t want to climb that mountain again.
 I’ve had enough.”
 Her daughter has doubts about leaving her alone, but she insists that the girl go through with her wedding.
 “Nothing would give me more joy than seeing you happy with someone you love.
 It’s okay if you forget about me.
 I’ll never be lonely.”
 Again, the ending belies this, at least to some degree (she certainly looks lonely as she kneels on her bed in the empty apartment), yet it doesn’t come across as a total falsehood.

 Then, in The End of Summer, her character — also named Akiko, and also a widow, this time with a young son, Minoru — is urged to remarry once again, and even has to endure an awkward set-up arranged by a relative.
-“I’m happy as I am,” she tells her sister Noriko (Tsukasa) in the final scene.
+“I’m happy as I am,” she tells her sister-in-law Noriko (Tsukasa) in the final scene.
 “Minoru’s still growing up.
 I think this would be best for him.”
 Noriko replies, “That sounds like something you’d say,” and Akiko laughs.
 “I don’t know about that,” she says, but Noriko is right — and, naturally, Akiko is smiling the whole time, like all of Hara’s Ozu characters when they insist that they’re content.
 This time, though, her statement is much more believable than elsewhere.
 Although there are superficial similarities amongst her performances, her dialogue and her characters’ circumstances, Hara demonstrated again and again that she was capable of conveying a great deal of nuance — both through her smile and in spite of it.